Seeing and believing: Virtual reality set to conquer living rooms

 "We believe that many very deep-pocketed companies will be in this space soon," Schachter said.

-Sony Corp (6758.T) and Taiwan's HTC Corp (2498.TW) are among the big hardware makers planning to launch consumer headsets - HTC by the end of 2015 and Sony next year.
+Sony Corp and Taiwan's HTC Corp are among the big hardware makers planning to launch consumer headsets - HTC by the end of 2015 and Sony next year.

 "This is the right time for early stage investors," said Mike Rothenberg, founder and CEO of Rothenberg Ventures, a San Francisco venture capital firm that has invested in VR startups.